 Research and program evaluation in the Department of Social Work are focused on the psychosocial experiences of health and illness for children and families.
-The function of social work research is to advance evidence based knowledge to benefit patients, families, healthcare professionals, the hospital, and the profession as well as to advance the development of knowledge and theory to help inform policy, clinical practice, and education in social work.
+The function of social work research is to advance evidence-based knowledge to benefit patients, families, healthcare professionals, the hospital, and the profession as well as to advance the development of knowledge and theory to help inform policy, clinical practice, and education in social work.
+Our social workers are involved in a variety of programs in the SickKids Research Institute.